 Build quality is great.
 It has a metal frame and hard plastic on the back.
 The keyboard exhibits some flex due to the thinness of the board, but it's fairly minimal.
 Although the keycaps are double-shot, which is great for the durability of the key legends, they're made of ABS plastic, which can pick up oil easily and develop a shine over time.

 Note: Our unit came with a slight upward bend, however, we're not sure if it's a manufacturing defect or if it was damaged during shipping, though your experience may vary.
 The score has been set accordingly.

-The Logitech G915 has decent ergonomics.
+This keyboard has decent ergonomics.
 It has two incline settings, and the feet have rubber pads to prevent slipping.
 The keyboard doesn't come with a wrist rest, however, as this is a low profile keyboard, you shouldn't need one.
-If you prefer bigger keyboards that come with a wrist rest, check out the Corsair K95 Platinum.
+If your desk setup would be better suited to a smaller keyboard, you may also want to check out the Logitech G915 TKL, which we expect to perform identically, though we haven't tested it yet.
+Or if you prefer bigger keyboards that come with a wrist rest, check out the Corsair K95 Platinum.

 This keyboard uses a micro-USB cable to charge and you can use it wired as well.
 If you prefer having a wired keyboard, check out the near-identical Logitech G815.

 The Logitech G915 has exceptional wireless versatility.
 You can pair to two devices at once (one via the wireless USB receiver, and the other via Bluetooth), and easily switch between the two devices with just a press of a button.
 In terms of battery life, Logitech claims that it can last 30 hours with the backlight at maximum brightness and take about 3 hours for a full charge, though your mileage may vary.